Oasis256/BeeDee/README.md

 1. **Add Test Results**: Enter your BDSM compatibility test results by providing the test ID
 2. **Compare Results**: Add multiple test results to compare compatibility
 3. **Analyze Compatibility**: Use the various analysis tools to understand your compatibility
-4. **Get Recommendations**: View AI-powered suggestions for activities and scenarios
+4. **Get Recommendations**: View smart suggestions for activities and scenarios

 ## Analysis Tools